jjessyli/codi-workshop.github.io/call-papers.md

 Extended abstracts can describe work in progress or those already published elsewhere.
 These may be two pages long (without references).
 Extended abstracts are non-archival.
 They will be presented orally, and included in the workshop program and handbook, but will not appear in the workshop proceedings.

+**Final versions of all type of papers will be given one additional page of content.**

 ## Submission website

 All submissions must follow the EMNLP 2020 formatting instructions described here: [https://2020.emnlp.org/call-for-papers](https://2020.emnlp.org/call-for-papers)

-**Final versions of papers will be given one additional page of content.**

 Please submit your papers at [https://www.softconf.com/emnlp2020/codi2020/](https://www.softconf.com/emnlp2020/codi2020/).